raymondkeogh/doggystyle/README.md

 **Run in Local IDE:**

 1. GitHub and locate the DoggyStyle repository for the website.
 The link is here. [https://github.com/raymondkeogh/doggystyle](https://github.com/raymondkeogh/doggystyle).
 2. Click on the the button near the top of the page that says "Code".
 Note.
-If you are following these steps the mobile site you will need to enable 'Desktop mode' on your mobile browser in order to see the "Code" button.
+If you are following these steps on the mobile site you will need to enable 'Desktop mode' on your mobile browser in order to see the "Code" button.
 3. In the box that pops up under the HTTPS section copy the URL.
 4. In your local IDE open the command terminal.
 5. Change the working directory to the location where you will be working on the project.